Setting out on a trip, we all need supplies (except that one time). The Pilgrimage offers the following initiatives to facilitate a good journey:

 - Awareness of and respect for (not necessarily agreement with) the underlying Trinitarian, traditionally orthodox, Christian perspective of the Pilgrimage ministry and its facilitator.
 That is: you don’t have to believe in the Trinity (Father, Son, Holy Spirit) or other traditional teachings of the Bible and the Christian church, but don’t be surprised if they are expressed and affirmed in this group, by the ministry/facilitator.

-- A commitment to engage regularly in the two-month OSFGroup experience, both reading the readings, posting thoughts, responses, comments, questions about the readings at least once a week, and an effort to really interact directly with the members of your small online community.
+- A commitment to engage at least weekly in the two-month OSFGroup experience–reading the readings and posting thoughts, responses, comments, questions about the readings at least once a week–and an effort to interact directly with the members of your small online community.
 That is: You yourself have something specific and unique to offer to the members of the group and to our experience of God within it.
 Please only sign up if you will commit to really engaging.
 We sign a “group covenant” at the start of the study.

 In the process of these focused studies, we hope to discern what God may be trying to say to us, as individuals and as a virtual community, so that through these studies and mutual encouragement, we can positively impact our in-person communities.
 If you’re interested in joining a group, please contact me.